 Nutrient analysis & therapy

-Nutrient deficiencies can be caused by lifestyles such as heavy physical exertion (professional sport), lack of exercise, physical and mental stress, toxins, chemicals and high-calorie diets ¹, ² or even falls/accidents (see point “Atlas Repositioning”).
-They lead to loss of energy, slower regeneration and increased susceptibility to illness.
-Nutrient analyses can help to detect these dysfunctions at an early stage and treat them in a targeted manner.
+Nutrient deficiencies can be caused by lifestyles such as intense physical exertion (professional sports), lack of exercise, physical and mental stress, toxins, chemicals, and high-calorie diets ¹, ² or even by falls/accidents (see “Atlas Repositioning”).
+They lead to energy loss, slower regeneration, and increased susceptibility to disease.
+Nutrient analyses can help to identify these dysfunctions at an early stage and treat them in a targeted manner.

 Method